hashicorp/terraform-provider-azurerm/website/docs/r/backup_protected_vm.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+~> **Note:** `tags` has been deprecated and will be removed since the Service API doesn't support it.
+See more details from https://github.com/Azure/azure-rest-api-specs/issues/9251.

 ## Attributes Reference

 The following attributes are exported: